The ROOT mathematical libraries consist of the following components:

 Seeding the random number generators

 the seed of a random generator object.
 When no value is given, the default seed of the generator is used.
 In this case, an identical sequence is generated each time the application is run.
 Calling

 - The machine clock, for TRandom .
 Note that in this case the resolution is about 1 s.
 Therefore, identical sequences are generated when the elapsed time is less than one second.

 Using the random number generators

-- Use the Rndm() method for generating a pseudo-random number distributed between 0 and 1.
+The Rndm() method generates a pseudo-random number distributed between 0 and 1.